-“At least we knew what it was,” says Jae, professor of biological sciences, who joined his wife in studying FOXG1 following Yuna’s diagnosis.
+“At least we knew what it was,” says Jae, professor of biological sciences.

 The eventual goal: to design a treatment to help their daughter and other children with FOXG1 syndrome.
-Such a therapy would not reverse problems in early brain development — medicine can’t turn back the clock — but it could, perhaps, facilitate patients’ developmental progress, improving their lives and health.
+Such a therapy would not reverse problems in early brain development — medicine can’t turn back the clock — but it could, perhaps, alleviate some symptoms, improving their lives and health.

 With COVID-19 posing a grave threat to public health, the Lees have had to put their research largely on hold due to social distancing measures.
 Many scientists around the world are doing the same, but for the Lees, the lost time carries an exceptionally personal weight.
 Each day that passes is one that may have brought them closer to a treatment for their daughter.

 “The pandemic literally stopped our work, and this is so frustrating,” Jae says.
 “I hope we can see a treatment or a successful vaccine soon for coronavirus.”